-Running a RT-TDSCF simulation is a simple two-step process
+Performing a parallel RT-TDSCF simulation in ReSpect is a simple two-step process

 The first call of

 respect with the argument --scf starts a time-independent SCF calculation, which is a necessary prerequisite for the following RT-TDSCF calculation.
 The second call of